-Term Definition critical use means a use that is within one of the following Use Classes: (a) Emergency Services; or (b) Hospital Services. geotechnical practitioner means: (a) a person holding a building services license issued under the Occupational Licensing Act 2005 in the class of engineer-civil; (b) a geotechnical engineer acting within their area of competence; or (c) an engineering geologist acting within their area of competence. hazardous use means a use that is within one or more of the following use classes: (a) Crematoria and Cemeteries; (b) Extractive Industries, if the use involves the storage of a hazardous chemical of a manifest quantity; (c) Hospital Services, if the use involves the storage of a hazardous chemical of a manifest quantity; (d) Manufacturing and Processing, if the use involves the storage of a hazardous chemical of a manifest quantity; (e) Recycling and Waste Disposal; (f) Research and Development, if the use involves the storage of a hazardous chemical of a manifest quantity; (g) Storage, if the use involves the storage of a hazardous chemical of a
+Term Definition critical use means a use that is within one of the following Use Classes: (a) Emergency Services; or (b) Hospital Services. geotechnical practitioner means: (a) a person holding a building services license issued under the Occupational Licensing Act 2005 in the class of engineer-civil; (b) a geotechnical engineer acting within their area of competence; or(c) an engineering geologist acting within their area of competence.

-Term Definition manifest quantity; (h) Transport Depot and Distribution, if the use involves the storage of a hazardous chemical of a manifest quantity; (i) Utilities, if the use involves the storage of a hazardous chemical of a manifest quantity; or (j) Vehicles Fuel Sales and Service. landslide means landslip for the purposes of this code. landslip means the downslope movement of a mass of rock, debris, or earth. landslip hazard area means land: (a) shown on an overlay map in the relevant Local Provisions Schedule, as within a landslip hazard area, which is classified into one of four landslip hazard bands; or (b) identified in a report for the purposes of C15.2.1 (b). landslip hazard bands means the classification of land within a landslip hazard area into one of the following landslip hazard bands: (a) low (b) medium; (c) medium-active; or (d) high landslip hazard report
+Term Definition hazardous use means a use that is within one or more of the following use classes: (a) Crematoria and Cemeteries; (b) Extractive Industries, if the use involves the storage of a hazardous chemical of a manifest quantity; (c) Hospital Services, if the use involves the storage of a hazardous chemical of a manifest quantity; (d) Manufacturing and Processing, if the use involves the storage of a hazardous chemical of a manifest quantity; (e) Recycling and Waste Disposal; (f) Research and Development, if the use involves the storage of a hazardous chemical of a manifest quantity; (g) Storage, if the use involves the storage of a hazardous chemical of a manifest quantity; (h) Transport Depot and Distribution, if the use involves the storage of a hazardous chemical of a manifest quantity; (i) Utilities, if the use involves the storage of a hazardous chemical of a manifest quantity; (i) Utilities, if the use involves the storage of a hazardous chemical of a manifest quantity; (i) Vehicles Fuel Sales and Service. landslide means landslip for the purposes of this code. landslip means the downslope movement of a mass of rock, debris, or earth. landslip hazard area means land: (a) shown on an overlay map in the relevant Local Provisions Schedule, as within a landslip hazard area, which is classified into one of four landslip hazard bands; or (b) identified in a report for the purposes of C15.2.1 (b). landslip hazard bands means the classification of land within a landslip hazard area into one of the following landslip hazard bands: (a) low (b) medium; (c) medium-active; or (d) high landslip hazard report means a report prepared using the methodology of the Practice Note Guidelines for Landslide Risk Management 2007 by a geotechnical practitioner and must include: (a) details of, and be signed by, the person who prepared or verified the report; (b) confirmation that the person has the appropriate qualifications and expertise; (c) confirmation that the report has been prepared in accordance with any methodology specified by a State authority; (d) a report of a geotechnical site investigation undertaken consistent with Australian Standard AS 1726-2017 Geotechnical site investigations; (e) conclusions based on consideration of the proposed use or development: (i) as to whether the use or development is likely to cause or